newnetdev/NetworkToCode-Class/labs/Lab_19_Refactor_with_Functions.md

 ##### Step 2

 As you can see, there are logical distinctions to the actions actually being performed here.
-They are Connecting to the device, Saving the configuration, Backing up the configuration, and writing the config to a file.
+They are: Connecting to the device, Saving the configuration, Backing up the configuration, and writing the config to a file.
 This is a good way to start to thinking about functions.
 We'll also create a function called `main()` that'll act as the "beginning" of the program.

 First let's start by creating `main()`.
 Simply put everything into `main()` and then call the function at the bottom of the script.